 - the expansion of the system of learning incentives,

-- the development of the quality and quality assurance, quality management of learning,
+- the development of the quality and quality assurance of learning,

 - the enhancement of the transparency, interdependency and structuring of learning paths, and the recognition of the previously attained knowledge and skills,

-- career building and the development of career follow-up.
+- career building and the development of career tracking.

 Implementation of the Framework Strategy

 The framework strategy does not result in direct regulative steps, however, it is important that the legislative and structural measures of the sectoral policies would be in harmony with the principles and development objectives formulated in relation to the intervention areas of the strategy.
-The implementation of the framework strategy is principally performed through the measures of the Economic Development and Innovation Operational Programme and the Human Resources Operational Programme financed from the European Social Fund for the period 2014- 2020 Therefore, strong consistency is required between the implementation of the interventions of the framework strategy and the operational programmes in order to include the recommendations formulated in the framework strategy as integral parts of the development policy operational programmes of the period 2014-2020.
+The implementation of the framework strategy had been principally performed through the measures of the Economic Development and Innovation Operational Programme and the Human Resources Operational Programme financed from the European Social Fund for the period 2014- 2020.

-The lifelong learning measures related to the areas of social inclusion, public education, higher education and culture, community culture belong to the competence of the Ministry of Human Resources, while the lifelong learning measures related to employment, enterprises, infocommunication sector and vocational education, adult training are subject to the competence of the Ministry of Innovation and Technology.
+The lifelong learning measures related to social inclusion belong to the competence of the Ministry of Interior Capacities, while the measures related to culture, employment, enterprises, infocommunication sector, vocational education, higher education and adult training are subject to the competence of the Ministry of Culture and Innovation.